 A non-profit organization, IEEE (pronounced Eye-triple-E) is the world’s leading professional association for the advancement of technology.
 Benefits include:

-Women in ECEE promotes diversity and equality of women in the Department of Electrical, Computer and Energy Engineering at University of Colorado Boulder.
+Women in ECEE promotes diversity in the Department of Electrical, Computer and Energy Engineering at University of Colorado Boulder.
 The goals of the group are: